romeerez/orchid-orm/packages/docs/src/guide/orm.md

 ```

 To load specific fields or to apply `where`, `order`, `limit` and other methods,
-relation can be selected by adding `db.model.relation` to select list or to an object in select list:
+relation can be selected by adding a callback to the select list:

 ```ts
 type BookResult = {